-The Department of Kinesiology, Sport, and Recreation at Eastern Illinois University strives to become students' first choice when deciding where to earn a degree in the areas of pedagogy, exercise science, athletic training, or sports management.
+The Department of Kinesiology, Sport, and Recreation at Eastern Illinois University strives to become students' first choice when deciding where to earn a degree in the areas of pedagogy, exercise science, athletic training, recreation administration, or sport management.

 KSR faculty will empower students to become responsible and contributing members of a healthy and active community.
 We will broaden their perspectives, enrich their awareness, and prepare them for meaningful careers within a global society.

 The KSR department has developed a unique partnership with the University of Winchester in Winchester, England.
 The Study Abroad trip includes a two-week residency on the quaint and friendly University of Winchester campus, students will study current management issues & challenges facing UK sport industry professionals in popular UK sports such.
 For more information, click here.

 Student learning in our department is not just a passive engagement.
 We encourage our students to learn by doing, and believe that produces the best results.
 While traditional methods of course delivery continue to be applicable and appropriate, we believe that student-active learning techniques promote deep engagement as students manipulate, assess, test, think critically, and move.
 While enhancing student learning, these opportunities also have a side benefit: they are fun!
 For more information on internships, click here.

 KSR students are encouraged to get involved in various organizations.
 A good place to start is the KSR Club.
 This club houses the Exercise Science Club, Sport Management Club, and Physical Education Teacher Education (PETE) Club.
 Our students are also active in professional organizations, conferences, volunteer activities, and research studies.
 The networks that our students develop throughout our program will benefit them for future success.
 Please click here for more information regarding the departmental clubs.